lucrieffel/NYC-Streateasy-Analysis/README.md

 Data science New York City rent analysis,
 Project overview:

--Using a dataset provided by streateasy and code academy, created various pivot tables, bar graphs, and scatter plots that highlight important trends in the dataset.
+-Using a dataset provided by Streateasy and Codecademy, created various pivot tables, bar graphs, and scatter plots that highlight important trends in the dataset.

 -Created a tool that outlines the cost of rent in the borough’s Queens, Manhattan, and Brooklyn